 Unless you need to change your name or you want a new photo on your license or non-driver ID, there is no need to come to a DMV office.

-If you still wish to go to an office, bring a completed Change Address (MV-232) form with you.
+If you still want to go to an office, bring a completed Change Address (MV-232) form with you.
 If you want to replace your documents, be sure to bring payment for the fees.

 You can have different addresses on your license and registrations

 The DMV sends documents and important notices to customers by mail.
-The DMV recommends that you use the same address on all of your applications, documents, and transactions.
+We recommend that you use the same address on all of your applications, documents, and transactions.

 - 1. You must report your address change to both the DMV and the USPS.

 - 2. When you change your address, you can write your new address on the back of your driver license, non-driver ID card or learner permit, and on the front of the registration document (carefully draw lines through the old address).
 Do not write the new address on a title certificate.